Is DeepSeek V4 Actually Frontier-Class? Testing Pro and Flash Against Opus 4.7

 The Real Lesson

 "Frontier-class" is a claim, not a fact, until you run a task hard enough to break it.
-The honest test isn't whether DeepSeek Reasoner tops a public leaderboard — it's whether it solves your hard task without a plausible-looking silent bug.
+The honest test isn't whether V4 Flash tops a public leaderboard — it's whether it solves your hard task without a plausible-looking silent bug.
+On this prompt, Flash matched Opus 4.7 on the part that mattered for 1/118th the cost, and V4 Pro matched it for 1/5th.
 Run the prompt that actually scares you, execute the output, and let the result pick your default model.
-Cheap is only a deal when it's also correct.
+Cheap is only a deal when it's also correct — and on this task, it was.

 For the broader cost-to-quality picture across the current frontier, see our 2026 frontier-tax refresh.

-Tests run 2026-05-25 via the Promptster /v1/prompts/compare API.
-Temperature 0.2, max_tokens 2000.
-Costs are per-call estimates from Promptster's pricing model; fixes verified by hand against the buggy source.
+Tests run 2026-05-30 via the Promptster /v1/prompts/compare API.
+Temperature 0.2.
+Costs computed from the May 2026 pricing.ts; fixes verified by hand against the buggy source.